Day 25: Other Structures In Other Words

 Romeo’s name marks him as an enemy because ’Mantague’ brands him as a foe of the Capulets.
 The famous line, “That which we call a rose/By any other name would smell as sweet;” clearly claims that the sense properties of objects are not affected by their names (tho I suspect in a world where roses were called “shit-blossoms”, they might smell a bit like doo doo).
 However, the whole exchange revolves around the fact that appellations reflect and help actualize important structures in reality.

 Names work to reinforce social orders and designate belonging, which is why Juliet conjoins “Deny thy father” with “refuse they name” as if these acts where inseparable.
 While names are not essential properties of people (or most other things) (“that name which is no part of thee”), they nonetheless bind beings into relationships that form structures with a very real being of their own.
-Romeo and Juliet’s rebelion against their families’ feud presents a claim for the independent value of freely chosen, dyadic, romantic relations.
+Romeo and Juliet’s rebellion against their families’ feud presents a claim for the independent value of freely chosen, dyadic, romantic relations.
 It even asserts the superior value of this personal dyadic structure over the structures of familial and political affiliation into which we are thrown in being born.
 According to Juliet, the person can be extricated from the bondage to their inherited enmity, emancipated from the fascistic structure of their family (or nation), because the tribe is not a part of the person:

 ’Tis but thy name that is my enemy; Thou art thyself, though not a Montague.
 What’s Montague?
 It is nor hand, nor foot, Nor arm, nor face, nor any other part Belonging to a man.